sudomateo/website/content/posts/app-platform-inconsistencies/index.md

 wrote that off since DigitalOcean Functions was a relatively new product at the time.

 At this point I was running a few projects in DigitalOcean and only one project in Netlify.
-Being the minimalist that I am, it was the perfect time to consolidate my infrastructure into DigitalOcean and delete my Netlify account.
+Being the minimalist that I am, it was the perfect time to consolidate my infrastructure in DigitalOcean and delete my Netlify account.
 I really don't like having accounts for services that I'm not using.

 I wanted to take a moment to say that Netlify is a great platform.
 It has served